AdrienRostaing/Inspection-drone/README.md

 # Frame

 I decided to design the frame myself based off existing models.
-The main problem with these existing models is that the core are too small and generally they don't do not give you any freedom in customizing the drone.
+The main problem with these existing models is that the cores are too small and generally they don't do not give you any freedom in customizing the drone.
 For example, I want to add sensors on the drone.
 I bought thin 1mm sheets of plastic that I can cut into the shapes I want.
 The plastic sheets were very light and quite resistant which are essential for designing the frame of a drone.
 The main idea for the frame is to cut 2 of each outlines (A and B) of the drone as seen below.